 Having worked with a Director of Ordinands for between nine and 18 months, a candidate may be recommended to proceed to the final part of the Diocesan process, which is to meet with one of the Bishop’s Examining Chaplains and the candidate’s Area Bishop.

-On the basis of their reports, together with the advice of the candidate’s Director of Ordinands, the Diocesan Bishop will make a decision as to whether to sponsor the candidate for the national discernment process, known as a Bishops’ Advisory Panel (BAP).
+On the basis of their reports, together with the advice of the candidate’s Director of Ordinands, the Diocesan Bishop will make a decision as to whether to sponsor the candidate for the national discernment process, known as a Stage 2 selection panel (candidates will have attended a Stage 1 panel earlier in the process).

-From autumn 2021, a new national BAP process will be rolled out involving two stages: the first a half-day series of short interviews; the second a residential event, including interviews and some group exercises and written exercises.
+The new national selection process has been rolled out and this involves two stages: the first a day-long series of short interviews; the second a residential event, including interviews and some group exercises and written exercises.
 The panel will ultimately make a recommendation to the Diocesan Bishop as to your readiness for training; the Bishop will then decide whether or not to accept the Panel’s advice and whether you may move forward to the next phase.

-The BAP will look broadly at the following qualities when deciding whether to recommend that you go forward with your training:
+The Stage 2 panel will look broadly at the following qualities when deciding whether to recommend that you go forward with your training:

 - love for God